gatala/NLP_TextGen_LSTM/README.md

 # NLP with LSTM & TensorFlow

-This notebooks uses word embedding and LSTM to generate new text based on Alice in Wonderland.
+This model uses word embedding and LSTM to generate new text based on Alice in Wonderland.

 Here's a sample of the original text:
 &nbsp;&nbsp;&nbsp;&nbsp;   _‘You are old, Father William,’ the young man said,